September 1 and we are a month from departure with so much still to do to be ready…but inspiration and encouragement are relatively easy to find:

-The scenery here though is stunning.
-Mountains, the occasional spot where you can see the green mountain sides covered in trees, huge rock faces of various colours in many places, and luckily a blue, blue sky.
-Although by afternoon it was hard to see the road surface in the shadow of the trees that grow right up to the roadsides.
+The scenery here is stunning.
+Mountains, the occasional spot where you can see the green mountainsides covered in trees, huge rock faces of various colours in many places, and luckily a blue, blue sky above.
+By afternoon though it was hard to see the road surface in the shadow of the trees that grow right up to the roadsides.
 Every curve – the road was nothing but curve after curve with very few straight sections – seemed to have potholes or rough pavement at the apex, combined sometimes with rock falls.
 Then there would be perfect pavement for a bit until the next curve a few seconds later.
-There were times I found myself grinning broadly as we enjoyed the spectacular ride in spite of less-than-perfect road conditions.
+I found myself grinning broadly as we enjoyed the spectacular ride in spite of less-than-perfect road conditions.

 Thursday, October 11 – to amazing Copper Canyon

-We spent part of this morning looking for a place to get an oil change in Creel this morning, but didn’t have any luck.
+We spent part of this morning looking for a place to get an oil change in Creel, but didn’t have any luck.
 With instructions from the hotel front desk and a map, we never did find the place with the sign ‘Taller’ where Francisco would do oil changes.
 So we gave up and went for a ride.

-The developments to support tourism are huge – restaurant, huge kids play area, a tram across one of the six canyons that make up the Copper Canyon, plus about 6 or 8 zip lines.
+There are significant developments here to support tourism – a restaurant, huge kids play area, a tram across one of the six canyons that make up the Copper Canyon, plus about 6 or 8 zip lines.
 There are hiking trails, suspension bridges, bungee jumping, all in the interest of creating a tourist-attracting adventure park.
 Accommodations are here too, from low budget to high end.
-But it must be low season (we don’t mind!) as nothing seemed very busy at all.
+But it must be low-season (we don’t mind!) as nothing seemed very busy at all.

-We did take the tram across a canyon, and wished we would have had more time to explore there.
+We took the tram across a canyon and wished we would have had more time to explore there.
 Despite all the developments, it is the incredible views that make this a worthwhile place to visit.
 I wish we would have had more time – like days – to explore and hike as the trails looked amazing.
 A few hours wasn’t enough but that’s what we had, so we enjoyed ourselves.

 Friday, October 12 – Creel to Hidalgo de Parral – 422 KM